botmasterai/botmaster-messenger/Readme.md

 **Parameters**

+-   `domainNameLists`
--   `resolveWithFullResponse` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** specify wether request should resolve with full response or not.
+-   `resolveWithFullResponse` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** specify wether request should resolve with full response or not.
 By default, this is false
--   `domainNameLists`
+-   `pageId` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)?** specify the page you want to set the get started button for.
+This iw valid only if you are using botmaster-messenger with multiple pages

 #### \_setAccountLinkingUrl